Four Orthodontic Problems Best Corrected Early

 Orthodontic appliances can be used align the crowded teeth and can develop more space in your child’s mouth to make room for the rest of the permanent teeth to erupt in better position.

-“If it appears your child has any of these problems, I recommend making an appointment for an evaluation,” says Dr. Spector, who also is an Invisalign Teen provider.
+“If it appears your child has any of these problems, I recommend making an appointment for an evaluation,” says Dr. Stosich, who also is an Invisalign Teen provider.